Improved ADOM Guidebook

 PCs who kill Yergius become the new head of the Thieves' Guild

 and as such receive 50% off the prices at Barnabas' black market (see next

 section) but get worse deals in all other shops.

 Of course killing him means that he is no longer available

 for training, so take advantage of his training before killing him.

-skill who have no thieves picks.
+have no thieves picks.